dbanetto/uni/assign4/report.md

 ### 2. Highest Normal Form

+The highest normal form of the relation is 3NF as the relation meets 1NF, 2NF and 3NF.
-The highest normal form is 1NF, as there is no nested relations.
+The relation meets 1NF as there is no nested relations.
-However, it does not meet the 2NF's test of all functional dependencies much not have a left hand side that is a sub-set of the key (or and of the possible keys), which is the case for $A \rightarrow C$ and $D \rightarrow B$ with the key $BC$.
+The relation meets 2NF as there is no functional dependency that has a left hand side that is a subset of the key, $BC$.
+The relation meets the 3NF as there is no transitive functional dependencies.

 ### 3. Lossless transformation to 3NF

-> TODO
+There is no need to perform the transform to 3NF as relation is already at 3NF.

 # Question 4 - Enhanced Entity Relationship